rookie0/nextcloud-sharing-path/README.md

 ## TODO

-- [x] Shared file access by stored path
+- [x] Shared files(or at shared directories) can be accessed by stored path
 - [ ] User setting(enable|disable by user, not admin)
 - [ ] Version file access
 - [ ] ...